Sociology 101 - Introduction to Sociology » Spring 2021 » Quiz 3 Chapter 5 and 6

 Sociologically, what is the difference between a group and a crowd?

-A. Individuals associated with a group don’t share any common attributes.
+A. Individuals associated with a group don’t have ongoing social relations.

 B. Individuals associated with a crowd remain in contact.